redhat-developer/vscode-openshift-tools/README.md

     * Credentials : Log in to the given server with the given credentials.
     * Token : Login using bearer token for authentication to the API server.
 * `OpenShift: List catalog components` - List all available component types from OpenShift's Image Builder.
-* `OpenShift: List catalog services` - Lists all available services e.g. mysql
+* `OpenShift: List catalog services` - Lists all available services e.g. mysql-persistent.
 * `OpenShift: New Project` - Create new project inside the cluster.
 * `OpenShift: About` - Provides the information about the OpenShift tools.
 * `OpenShift: Log out` - Logs out of the current OpenShift cluster.